 Creekside Coffee â€” “Brew with a view.”
 A cozy local cafe with spectacular views of red rocks.

 Thai Spices â€” I really didn’t think the food would be spicy here because Sedona is a predominately white town.
-I ordered the spiciest Pad Thai, and, boy, was I wrong.
-I was crying.
+I ordered the spiciest level of Pad Thai, and, boy, I was crying.
 That showed me for making assumptions about white people palate.

 If you drive around Sedona, you’ll see words such as “mystical,” “synergy,” and “new age” on store signs.
 While it’s a great town to buy crystals, antiques, Native American crafts, and hiking clothes, you’ll have to drive down to ScottsdaleÂ if you want the latest in fashion.Â Not having a lot of shopping options gave me more time to focus on nature, so I really didn’t mind.
 There are still a couple of places I recommend checking out if you’re in a shopping mood.